 Fraser Health's performance has remained relatively stable the past several years and continued trending in the desired direction.
-The 2022/23 year-to-date admission rate of 2,274 is below our target of 3,448.
-The 2022/2 year-to-date admission rate is the lowest rate reported since 2016/17.
-All of the FHA communities except Agassiz-Harrison and Mission are below the target.
+The 2023/24 year-to-date admission rate of 2,355 is below our target of 3,448.
+The 2023/24 year-to-date admission rate is the lowest rate reported since 2016/17.
+All of the FHA communities except Mission is below the target.
 We continue to examine opportunities to improve access to care in the Fraser East/Fraser Rural part of the region.